Leave a Message

 Takeaway:

-Alignment reduces resistance and increases buyer confidence.
+Lifestyle alignment reduces price resistance and increases buyer confidence across every RMV village.

 Q: How do lifestyle buyers evaluate villages differently in RMV?